-A more general definition of acids and bases was proposed in1923 by G. N. Lewis.
+A more general definition of acids and bases was proposed in 1923 by G. N. Lewis.
 The Brønsted-Lowry definition of acids and bases focuses on an acid's proton-donating ability and a base's proton-accepting ability.
-Lewis theory, on the other hand, uses the breaking and forming of covalent bonds to describe acid-base characteristics.
+Lewis theory, on the other hand, uses the breaking and the forming of covalent bonds to describe acids and bases.
 In this treatment, an acid is an electron pair acceptor and a base in an electron pair donor.
 Although we can apply Lewis theory to the treatment of acid-base reactions, it is more useful for treating complexation reactions between metal ions and ligands.

-The following reaction between the metal ion Cd^{2+} and the LIGAND NH3 is typical of a complexation reaction.
+The following reaction between the metal ion Cd^{2+} and the LIGAND NH_3 is typical of a complexation reaction.

-$$\operatorname{Cd}^{2+}(aq) + 4:\operatorname{NH}{3}(aq) \rightleftharpoons \operatorname{Cd}(:\operatorname{NH}{3})^{2+}{4}(aq) \qquad 6.15$$
+$$Cd^{2+}(aq) + 4:NH_3(aq) = Cd(:NH_3)4^{2+}(aq)$$ 6.15

 The product of this reaction is a METAL-LIGAND COMPLEX.
-In writing this reaction we show ammonia as :NH3, using a pair of dots to emphasize the pair of electrons it donates to Cd^{2+} .
+In writing this reaction we show ammonia as :NH3, using a pair of dots to emphasize the pair of electrons that it donates to Cd2+.
 In subsequent reactions we will omit this notation.